ZacharyGodfrey/personal-site/src/pages/index.md

 ## Hey!
 I'm Zach.

-I'm a [Senior Software Engineer](#work) with over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.
+I'm a **Senior Software Engineer** with over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.

-I'm also a husband and father and a competitive [axe thrower](https://axescores.com/player/1207260).

 I'm currently working at [The Knot](https://theknot.com).
-My personal code is on [GitHub](https://github.com/ZacharyGodfrey) and you can view my full [work history](/work) if that interests you.

 ## Projects

-Most of the time, my personal projects don't see the light of day.
-They're mostly a way for me to experiment with doing things differently - often opposing "industry best practices" - just to see if there's wisdom to be found where nobody is currently looking.
-Any projects listed here will be the ones that provide enough value to be shared with others.
+Most of my personal projects never see the light of day.
+They're mostly used to experiment with doing things differently (often opposing "industry best practices") to see if there's wisdom to be found where nobody else is looking.
+Any projects listed here will be ones that provide enough value to be shared with others.

 ### Axe Charts